florianmarkusse/html-parser/README.md

 ## Functionalities

 ### 1. Parsing HTML
-- **Reading an HTML file or string into a `flo_html_Dom`:** The `html-parser` library provides a straightforward way to parse HTML content, whether it's stored in a file or a string.
+- **Reading an HTML file or string into a `Dom`:** The `html-parser` library provides a straightforward way to parse HTML content, whether it's stored in a file or a string.
 This feature allows you to create a structured representation of the HTML document.

 ### 2. Querying and Traversing
 - **Querying over the document with CSS queries:** One of the key features of the library is its ability to query and traverse the parsed DOM using CSS queries.
 This means you can select specific elements or groups of elements within the HTML document based on their attributes, classes, or tags.